 In 1910, E.W.
 Lick was trying to get rid of Hannah and John.
 They purchased the property from the Hibernia Savings and Loan Society seven years earlier for $250.
 Adjusted for inflation (it comes out to $6921.73) that’s still a good deal.
 It’s a roomy lot: 5,625 square feet and 75 feet deep, and it backs up to a hillside.
-The house has neatly symmetrical second-story fenestration overlooking the street.
-This made a perfect shooting gallery for Hannah, an armed and enraged woman, intent on staying in her house.
+The house has neatly symmetrical second-story fenestration overlooking the street that made a perfect shooting gallery for Hannah.

 The trouble began in 1905.
 That year, Hannah complained to the Department of Public Works that their surveyor improperly measured the lot next to hers, an error encouraged by a bribe offered to the surveyor from her neighbor at 130 Ripley, Mr. Samuel Boyd.
 This, she said, resulted in four and a quarter feet being deducted from her property.
 Her complaint was ignored.
-She was determined to be heard and to obtain justice, but sadly this vigilance, on loan from her parents, perhaps, and formed in the crucible of the famine in Cork, was her doom.
+She was determined to be heard and to obtain justice, but sadly this ancestral vigilance, formed in the crucible of the famine in Cork, was her doom.
 Prior to the earthquake and fire of 1906, she borrowed $500 from the money lender Lick in order to bring suit against Boyd.

 Today, a house stands between 120 and 130 Ripley, but in 1910, there was only an empty field and enough neighborly antipathy billowing across that empty space to make today’s Nextdoor.com dramas pale in comparison.
 Dumping mattresses is one thing: taking four feet and quarter inches is a trespass not to be born.